bilgeaa/bilgeaa/README.md

 ### Hi there 👋
+- 🌿 I'm currently working on my master's in plant physiology!
+- 💻 I'm currently learning phyton.
+- ⚡ Fun fact: While I was studying, I wanted to be a bioinformatician in protein structure and protein stuff

 <!--
 **bilgeaa/bilgeaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.